-1. Play Time - record notes and observations in your laboratory notebook.
-(Tip - It is always good to compare your observations with your expectations, or theory and measurement, especially when they disagree.
-There is no need to write things down for obvious steps.)

-- (a) Explore the MATLAB help capability.
+- 1. Play Time record notes and observations in your laboratory notebook.
+(Tip It is always good to compare your observations with your expectations, or theory and measurement, especially when they disagree.
+There is no need to write things down for obvious steps.) - (a) Explore the MATLAB help capability.
 Try the following (type at the command prompt note that the text following the % is a comment; such text may be omitted without altering the command function):

-help

-% this is the basic help command
+% this is the basic help command help help plot % opens a help window on the plot command helpwin plot help colon

-help plot

-help window on the plot command

-help colon

-lookfor filter

-% keyword search

-- (b) Use MATLAB as a calculator.
-Try the following: pi\pi-10 sin(pi/4) ans\3 % ans holds the last result
+(b) Use MATLAB as a calculator.

-- (c) Practice variable name assignment in MATLAB.
 Try the following:

-'''
+(c) Practice variable name assignment in MATLAB.
+Try the following:

-x = sin(pi/5);
+''' x = sin(pi/5);

 cos(pi/5) % assigned to what?

 y = sqrt(1-xx)

-ans

-'''
+ans '''